Public Education Programs

 - We can educate children in large numbers in a controlled learning environment (schools).
 This allows us to present the fire safety message to a maximum number of people in each session with available resources.

-In 2006 we received a grant from the Department of Homeland Security for the purchase of a Hazard House and fire safety materials.
+In 2006, we received a grant from the Department of Homeland Security for the purchase of a Hazard House and fire safety materials.
 With this we will be providing Risk Watch material to residents with the assistance of the police department, local doctors and medical facilities, and the schools.
 You can view our new hazard house online.
-The new hazard house has been a big hit with the kids in the schools during Fire Prevention Week in October of 2006.
+The new hazard house has been a big hit with the kids in the schools during Fire Prevention Week.